4x1md/phone_rtty_interface/README.md

  - No proprietary connectors.
  - Easy assembly.
  - Good repeatability by other hams.
- - Place for experiments where possible.
+ - Options for experiments.

 ### Mechanics

 When I started the development, I decided to assemble the device in an enclosure box.
-The box has to be inexpensive and easily available from different electronic parts suppliers.
+The box had to be inexpensive and easily available from different electronic parts suppliers.

 After some search I found a blue aluminium box 58x50x24mm.
 The box is relatively cheap and can be purchased from many sellers on eBay or AliExpress.
-The box fits a PCB of 50x50mm which is enough for this project and has front and rear panels which can be easily modified.
+The box fits a PCB of 50x50mm which is enough for this project and has front and rear panels which can be easily modified by drilling or cutting.

 ![Photo](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/box_01.jpg)